Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Results

 \section{Results}

-Our primary evaluation metric is \textbf{strict accuracy}, which penalises models for both misclassifications and refusals to classify.
-The analysis is based on a dataset of 64,805 model responses, after excluding 535 responses due to API failures or malformed outputs.
-The overall refusal rate across all models and conditions was 8.14\%, and the overall strict accuracy was 69.89\%.
+Our primary evaluation metric is \textbf{strict accuracy}, which penalises models for misclassifications and any failure to produce a usable binary classification, including refusals.
+The analysis is based on the full set of 65{,}340 model responses; unlike earlier lineages, truncated and unparseable outputs are preserved as null predictions rather than dropped.
+The overall null-prediction rate across all models and conditions was 19.5\%, and the overall strict accuracy was 66.1\%.